By Alifia Afflatus, 16, Indonesia

 Sovereign/Independent Children Congress

-Thus, being a homeschooler who doesn’t plunge into public life 24/7, I decided to join a youth-camp-styled national event.
-It was organized by Alternative Education Network in Indonesia, October 26-28th, seemingly to go along with the national Youth’s Vow day on the 28th.
+Being a homeschooler who doesn’t plunge into public life 24/7, I decided to join a youth-camp-styled national event.
+It was organized by the Alternative Education Network in Indonesia and took place October 26-28th, seemingly to go along with the national Youth’s Vow day on the 28th.
 The camp was divided into two events, the one inviting adults (parents and educators), and the other one specialized for 12-17 aged youths.

 Sovereign parental instruction, popularly known as homeschooling, is the sovereign ability of parents to independently educate their own children without government oversight.
 Having been in a number of youth educational gatherings, I never thought the camp which was titled “Sovereign/Independent Children Congress” would actually turn into a real congress proceeding in Genting Village, Central Java.